jsim0809/ruminate-front-end/README.md

-# Project Name

-Guilt Trip Advisor - Q&A Component
+# Ruminate - Front End

-This is a reverse-engineered copy of a "Questions & Answers" component found on Tripadvisor.com's Restaurants section.
+This is a mockup of a "Questions & Answers" component for a restaurant reviews app.

-This component was created by Jeremy Sim in March 2020 as part of a software engineering exercise at HackReactor Seattle.
-The goal was to replicate an existing website module as closely as possible in looks and functionality, from scratch.

-It utilizes a MongoDB database, a server written using Express, and a React architecture for the client-facing front end.

-Collaborating team members, who each worked on a separate component, were Katharine Celentano, Seth Way, and Phonxay Champasouk.
+Built with HTML, CSS, MongoDB, Express.js, React, Node.js, and Docker.

 ## Related Projects